NEW: 2 hour Intro To "Rapid Transit Emergencies" Contact UrbanFireTraining@Gmail.Com

 Although rare, with the right conditions present, breaking basement windows or opening BILCO doors on the windward side while firemen are advancing down interior stairs will create a dangerous flow path.

-Many taxpayers have metal cellar door access on the sidewalk in front of the building, but they may be heavily secured to prevent theft.
+Many taxpayers have metal cellar door access on the sidewalk in front of the building, but they may be heavily secured from the inside to prevent theft.
 Do not use the interior basement stairway for a vent point as the fire will be pushed into the rest of the building.
 Cutting holes in the floor is time consuming for ventilation and may jeopardize cutting structural supports (better for flooding cellars).
 Using positive pressure ventilation (PPV) will be effective in certain conditions, but it's usually more effective after extinguishment.

 Flow Path: With an open basement window (or bilco doors) some wind, an open interior basement door and the right fire conditions, a dangerous flow path will be awaiting attack crews at the top of the stairs.